markbsigler/CodePipeline-FastMCP/README.md

 - **MCP Endpoint**: `http://localhost:8080/mcp/` (Streamable HTTP transport)
 - **Health Check**: `http://localhost:8080/health`
 - **Available Tools**: Auto-generated from BMC AMI DevX Code Pipeline OpenAPI spec

+> **⚠️ DEPRECATION NOTICE**: `main.py` is deprecated and will be removed in a future version.
+Please use `openapi_server.py` as the primary server.
+All components have been moved to the `lib/` package for better organization.
+See the [Migration Guide](docs/main-py-migration-guide.md) for complete migration instructions.

 ### Docker Deployment